eez-open/studio/help/en-US/components/actions/Delay.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija se koristi ako se želi ubaciti pauza u izvršavanje flowa.
+This Action is used when we want to insert a pause in Flow execution.

 # PROPERTIES

-## Milliseconds [DRAFT]
+## Milliseconds

-Koliko milisekundi će se čekati u ovaj akciji prije nego što se iziđe na sekvencijalni output `seqout`.
+Pause duration in milliseconds before Flow execution resumes through sequential output `seqout`.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

-A standard sequence input.
-Kroz ovaj output se izlazi kad istekne zadani broj milisekundi.
+A standard sequence output.

 # EXAMPLES [EMPTY]